-Currently registered MIT students include all full-time and part-time undergraduates, graduate students, and post-doctoral candidates.
+Currently registered MIT students include all full-time and part-time undergraduates and graduate students, including PhD/doctoral candidates.

 Teams are encouraged to seek the involvement of MIT faculty, alumni, post-docs, researchers, staff, students from other schools, and people from outside the MIT community.
 All team members must be full-fledged members of the team.

 By submitting a business plan, you represent and warrant to the MIT $100K Entrepreneurship Competition that you have all right, title and/or interest in the business plan submitted and the information it contains is accurate and complete, and that by submitting the document to the MIT $100K Entrepreneurship Competition you are not and will not be violating any contract or third party rights including any patent, copyright, trade secret, proprietary or confidential information, trademark, publicity or privacy right.

 The Judging Panel of the MIT $100K Entrepreneurship Competition reserves the right to disqualify any entry that in its judgment violates the letter or the spirit of the Competition guidelines, processes and rules of the MIT $100K Entrepreneurship Competition.
 The decisions of the Judging Panel are final and binding.

 Equal shares of any prize money won will be paid to each individual on a winning team.